demaerl/ddosgrid-v2/README.md

 ## miner (distributed)

+Prerequisites:
+- Make sure you are running Node.JS version 16 (LTS).
+- Depending on your distribution, to compile native addons from npm, additional packages (e.g. `build-essential` on Ubuntu) might be required.
+- Install `libpcap`.
+Make sure which package is appropriate for your distribution (e.g. `libpcap-dev` on Ubuntu).

 Enter the `miner` subproject and install the necessary dependencies.
-Make sure you are running Node.JS version 10.
 ```bash
 cd miner
 npm i